Vietnam.vn - Nền tảng quảng bá Việt Nam

 To use less power with wireless headphones, listen to music at a low volume.

-Wireless headphones, on the other hand, connect to your device’s Bluetooth technology.
+Wireless headphones, on the other hand, connect to the device's Bluetooth technology.
 When Bluetooth is on, it sends data to the wireless headphones.
 This generates more heat and consumes more power.
-This is also why wireless headphones lag.
+This is also the reason why wireless headphones lag.
 So, wired headphones use less power.

 You can still make your wireless headphones use less power by reducing their power consumption.
 To save battery life, make sure your phone and headphones have the latest Bluetooth chips.
 If you choose a smartphone and wireless headphones with Bluetooth 5.2 instead of 4.2, they will use less power.

 As technology advances, so do wireless headphones.
-Every day, designers create new, low-power wireless headphones, including increasingly better Bluetooth chips that can deliver good sound quality while using less power, making them increasingly popular and a possible replacement for wired headphones.
+Every day, designers create new, low-power wireless headphones, including increasingly better Bluetooth chips that can deliver good sound quality while using less power, making them increasingly popular and able to replace wired headphones.

 Source link